Enhancement of Sustainable Livestock Grazing through Selection and Training

 Impacts and Contributions/Outcomes

 Grazing distribution is a critical factor in rangeland management.
 Many of the issues associated with cattle grazing on both public and private lands are associated with undesirable grazing distribution patterns.
-This project and an earlier Western SARE project show that individual cattle can have very different grazing patterns.
+This project and an earlier Western SARE-funded project show that individual cattle can have very different grazing patterns.
 If cattle with undesirable grazing patterns are culled and cattle with desirable grazing patterns are selected, most livestock grazing concerns can be alleviated and producers can potentially increase stocking levels while maintaining rangeland health.
 However, it is critical to know if a trait is heritable before implementing a selection program.
-This study will determine the extent that genetics affect cattle grazing distribution.
-If grazing is heritable, selection of cattle with desirable grazing patterns can improve grazing patterns and likely resolve most grazing issues without capital intensive improvements, such as water developments and fencing.
+This study has established that cattle grazing distribution can be inherited.
+Preliminary results suggest that the heritability for cattle use of steep slopes and high elevations is likely over 25%.
+Correspondingly, selection of cattle with desirable grazing patterns can improve grazing patterns and likely resolve most grazing issues without capital intensive improvements such as water developments and fencing.

 Outreach efforts from this project will train ranchers and land managers how to manage livestock grazing distribution.
 Research results will provide a forum upon which approaches to modify cattle grazing patterns other than selection will be presented.
 This outreach effort will give ranchers and land managers in New Mexico, Arizona and other western states the tools needed to prevent localized overgrazing and sustainably increase grazing capacity of extensive and/or rugged rangeland pastures.